Dudhatoli: Ecological significance

 Dudhatoli's ecological importance can be understood from the fact that it is the source of dozens of streams and 5 perennial non-glacial rivers.
 The locals and shepherds have been using the medicinal plants found here, for hundreds of years.
 While nomads and shepherds are only temporary residents here during warm and rainy months, it is still permanently inhabited by many wild animals such as Leopard, Jungle Cats, Bear, Wild Boar, Porcupine, Wild Antelope-goat (Ghoral), Hare (Wild Rabbit) along with dozens of bird species of which pheasants being the most prominent.
 As higher elevations of these mountains are snow-clad till late March, the melting snows gently seep into the soil and recharge the water table.
 By June, rains come in, making the rivers and streams perennial.
 The moisture keeps the forest and meadows evergreen.
 However, due to reckless exploitation of forests and natural resources in the 1970s, this region has suffered a lot and is still recovering and rejuvenating its depleted forests and denuded ridges.
 This creates an illusion, as some of the treeless ridges seem to be above tree-line.
 But in reality, the highest ridges are close to 500 metres (approximately 1500 feet) below tree-line.
-Another reason for the declining forest cover is that the seeds of trees are propagated downwards by the action of wind and gravity, unableto sustain the forest stretches on the upper slopes, resultingly the trees on higher elevations gradually die.
+Another reason for the declining forest cover is that the seeds of trees are propagated downwards by the action of wind and gravity, unable to sustain the forest stretches on the upper slopes, resultingly the trees on higher elevations gradually die.